stoshfabricius/lhl-lectures/w02d2-breakout/README.md

 }
 ```

 We can use `const` to specify that we want to prevent re-assignment of a variable.
 We can still modify the values inside an object or array, we simply cannot assign to the variable a different value.
+Variables declared with `const` are block scoped.

 ```javascript
 const obj = {